-Bus: The RET bus No. 50 connects to the Meijersplein metro station where you can transfer to line E to the city centre - a round trip of about 20 minutes overall.
-For a more direct route, the No. 33 bus will get you to Rotterdam Central Station in about 25 minutes.
-The B12 line operates at night and in the early morning.
+The RET bus connects to the Meijersplein metro station, where travellers can transfer to Line E, which heads to the city centre.
+For a more direct route, travellers can take the No. 33 bus to Rotterdam Central Station.
+Night transport is available into the early morning.

 GMT +1 (GMT +2 from the last Sunday in March to the last Sunday in October).

-Major car rental companies such as Avis, Hertz, Budget, Sixt and Europcar have desks in the arrivals section.
+Major car rental companies such as Budget and Sixt have desks in the arrivals section.